Barabaniuk/Barabaniuk/README.md

 * [**BlinkPhotoGlass**](https://github.com/Brabn/BlinkPhotoGlasses/) - Glasses that take photos of the field of view using a blinking sensor and transfer the image to the cloud
 * [**ReadingSensorsArray**](https://github.com/Brabn/ReadingSensorsArray/) - System designed to reading an array of analog sensors and display the results matrix in a convenient form (on a PC screen)
 * [**UltrasonicAarmSystem**](https://github.com/Brabn/UltrasonicAarmSystem/) - Alarm system with ultrasonic proximity sensors
-* [**WirelessMotorControl**](https://github.com/Brabn/WirelessMotorControl/) - Wireless Motor Control System for opening gates, blinds or turning solar panels
+* [**WirelessMotorControl**](https://github.com/Brabn/WirelessMotorControl/) - Wireless Motor Control System for turning security cameras, opening gates, blinds or solar panels

 <!---
 Barabaniuk/Barabaniuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.